Skip to content

 Six reasons teams never go back

-The sprint that delivered on time and the one that missed by three days usually looked identical on day 5.
+Sprints that ship on time and ones that miss often look identical on day 5.
 TARO makes the difference visible on day 2.

 Stage overloads visible before the queue buries the sprint